mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 must omit this field.

 @prop  [onComplete] {function}
-The callback function that is called once `login` is stored in the manager.
+The callback function that is called once credential is stored.

 @prop [onError] {function}
-The callback function that is called if storing a login failed.
+The callback function that is called if storing a credential failed.
 Function is passed an `error` containing a reason of a failure.

+## Creating an add-on associated credential ##

+Add-ons also may store credentials that are not associated with any web sites.
+In such case `realm` string briefly denotes the login's purpose.

+    require("passwords").create({
+      realm: "User Registration",
+      username: "joe",
+      password: "SeCrEt123",
+    });

-## Creating a login for a web page ##
+## Creating a web page associated credential ##

 Most sites use HTML form login based authentication.
 Following example stores credentials for such a web site:

-    require("login-manager").create({
+    require("passwords").create({
       url: "http://www.example.com",
       formSubmitURL: "http://login.example.com",
       username: "joe",